UoA-eResearch/cer-documentation/docs/projects/existingVMHandbook/linux-rdp-client.md

 categories: linux admin user howto
 ---

-__Note: Login via MS Remote Deskop only works on Linux VMs that are set up for this.
+__Note: Login via MS Remote Desktop only works on Linux VMs that are set up for this.
 Please check with CeR if it doesn't work for you and you feel it should work.__

 ## Windows Client